Post-traumatic stress disorder and substance use disorders

 The presence of both PTSD and SUD can hinder outcomes of those seeking treatment for either PTSD or SUD.
-Those who experience both diagnoses may generally have poorer overall functioning and worse overall well-being than each diagnosis by itself.
+A few different treatment options include trauma focused treatments such as psychotherapy, non trauma focused treatments, and pharmacological treatments like medications that can help reduce withdrawal symptoms or SSRIs.Those who experience both diagnoses may generally have poorer overall functioning and worse overall well-being than each diagnosis by itself.
 This can manifest as being hospitalized more frequently, experiencing increased levels of legal issues, have less social support, and have a harder time retaining employment.
 In treatment these individuals can have high dropout rates, respond poorly to the treatment of PTSD in general, have greater levels of addiction severity, and shorter periods of remission for substance use treatment.

 Etiological theory

 Each of the subsequent theories about the causal link between PTSD and SUD have varying levels of empirical support.
 These etiological theories are not mutually exclusive, and features of more than one can be present for an individual with dual diagnoses of SUD and PTSD.
 No one clear etiological link has been established between SUD and PTSD.